 If you want something done a certain way, make sure you put it in that brief.

 On another note, if you spend a lot of time customizing every single brief, consider a brief template.
+One of the goals of using a content brief is to speed up production.
 If you can spend a lot of time creating a brief, you may as well be writing the article, and that isn’t the point.

 It should go without saying if you are writing an article, you need to have links.
 It’s not just about the great content you create, but how you connect it too.